top of page

 What is a WOCN, and when to call one?

-A WOCN (Wound, Ostomy, and Continence Nurse) is a specialized nurse trained to provide care and support for individuals with ostomies.
 Call a WOCN if you experience persistent skin irritation, leakage, or if you're having trouble managing your stoma care.
 They can offer guidance on proper techniques and product use.

 Learn more about Corstrata Telemedicine WOC Nurses